Working with me

 Our sessions are one-to-one.
 They are confidential, held in private secure accommodation consequently you should be able to talk freely.
 A session is 50 minutes.

-My pricing from March 2020 is £40 per session.
+My pricing in March 2021 is £45 per session.
 I accept cash, cheque, bank transfer or credit card (through Paypal).

 Frequently Asked Questions

 Counselling therapy allows you to talk about our life, your feelings and your problems in a confidential and safe environment.
 It offers you the opportunity to talk to a trained specialist who has an empathetic approach and who of course will be non-judgemental in their dealings with you so that you will be confident in talking about yourself.

 Counsellors train in different therapies.
 Some may focus on your childhood, others on the here and now.
 I trained in person-centred and psycho-dynamic counselling as my main subjects.
 I have also studied others.
 When deciding on an appropriate counsellor, it can be useful to understand the different therapies they may use.
 Do not be afraid to ask.

 Are you finding it difficult to lead a normal day-to-day life?
 Do you feel limited by thoughts and emotions?
 Sometimes we become stuck and consequently can’t see a way forward.

 We may not sleep well, we may resort to junk food, drink more than normal, smoke too much, have problems concentrating on a task, get tense quickly, loose our cool more frequently.
 These are all signs that something is not right.
 If you recognise any of these symptoms, then maybe you need to talk about them and therefore counselling could be the answer.